On behalf of the staff at Montrose Pet Hospital, we are honored to pay respect to our beloved animal friends who have passed.

 Goodbye Ariel, I miss you.

 Ever since then, Lucy has been a part of my life in every way possible.
 I tried to give her the best possible life that she deserved.
-Everyone who met Lucy, loved her.
+Everyone who met Lucy loved her.
 Even friends who didn’t like dogs told me she was the only dog they cared for.
-She was the sweetest dog and no one can replace her.
-Her paws will be forever on my heart.
+She was the sweetest dog and no one could replace her.
+Her paws will be forever in my heart.